haysconun/blastospim-processing-pipeline-Jupyter/README.md

 If the user is unable to launch Jupyter lab to run on a machine with GPU(s), the user should consult our other documentation (ADD LINK HERE) for how to train neural networks via SLURM script (using sbatch).

-## Download sample data for training.
+## Download sample data and models for training.

 ```
 source path/to/venv/bin/activate